Skip to main content

 Find Us

-Kelmscott Manor is located 3 miles from Lechlade.
-Signposted from both the A417 and the A4095, visitors can easily travel by car.
-Follow the brown heritage signs to our car park.
+Kelmscott Manor is located just three miles from Lechlade, with clear signposting from both the A417 and A4095.
+Visitors traveling by car can follow the brown heritage signs leading to our designated car park.

-*Please note that due to the temporary closure of Halfpenny Bridge in Lechlade we are not currently accessible via the A361 from Highworth.
-An alternative route is to use the A420 to Faringdon and then rejoin the A417 to Buscot.
+Please Note: Due to the temporary closure of Halfpenny Bridge in Lechlade, access via the A361 from Highworth is currently unavailable.
+An alternative route is via the A420 to Faringdon, then rejoining the A417 to Buscot.

-Free Parking is situated next to St George’s Church in Kelmscott.
-For Sat Nav, the postcode for the car park is GL7 3HG.
+Free parking is available next to St George’s Church in Kelmscott.
+For Sat Nav, use the postcode: GL7 3HG.

-The car park is closed and locked at 5.30pm on our public open days.
+The car park is closed and locked at 5:30pm on public open days.

 Contact Details